Exercise: Unit Testing and Continuous Integration

 Task 4

 Continuous integration (CI) is a development practice where developers feed their progress into a source repository as they develop (even several times a day) rather than only after a substantial amount of work is done.
 Automated checks such as unit testing and static analysis can then provide constant and convenient feedback on the code so that problems are identified and remediated early (before they propagate).
 In practice, this often works by connecting a repository to a CI server that can run these helpful tasks after every push and even email developers when problems arise.
-In this task, you will configure CI for your unit testing project via GitLab and see how it can provide useful information.
+In this task, you will configure CI for your unit testing project via GitHub and see how it can provide useful information.
 While it is also possible to use this infrastructure to configure nightly feedback or flexible event driven feedback, we will focus on pushes to the repository.

 2. From within your project directory, run the instructions for initializing a project using an existing folder: